joshuasellers/fantasy-football-tracker/README.md

-# Fantasy Football Roster Tracker
+# Fantasy Football Roster Tracker (React)

-A comprehensive web application to help you track and manage your fantasy football rosters across multiple leagues and platforms.
+A comprehensive React application to help you track and manage your fantasy football rosters across multiple leagues and platforms.

 ## Features